qua-platform/py-qua-tools/qualang_tools/config/server/readme.md

 # Restrictions

-* while configuration can be explored when being build from `components` of `ConfigBuilder`, currently it cannot be directly edited if the items are initially added as objects.
+* While configuration can be explored when being build from `components` of `ConfigBuilder`, currently it cannot be directly edited if the items are initially added as objects.
 On the other hand, if configuration is purely config variable (no component objects are used in building it), it can be edited through the GUI.

 # Possible future extensions